-- Motorhead - the Motorhead is the basic version of the V7.
-It comes with Dyson's direct-drive cleaner head that's 75% more powerful than the one found on the V6 (although not as powerful as the V8).
+- Motorhead – the Motorhead is the basic version of the V7.
+It comes with Dyson’s direct-drive cleaner head that’s 75% more powerful than the standard V6.

 - Animal – the Animal, as you would expect, includes a mini motorised tool for cleaning pet hair on carpets and furniture.

-- Total Clean - the V7 Total Clean is the only model to come with Dyson's "Fluffy" floor tool.
+- Total Clean – the V7 Total Clean is the only model to come with Dyson’s “Fluffy” floor tool.
 This is also called the “soft roller cleaner head” and is designed for hard floors.
-It also has the mini motorised tool found on the V7 Animal.
+The Total Clean also has the mini motorised tool and quick-release dusting brush.